Ar-Ruʼays

-Ar-Ruʾays (اَلرُّؤَيْس), also spelled Al Ruwais, is a port town in the municipality of Al Shamal in Qatar.
+Ar-Ruʾays (اَلرُّؤَيْس), also spelled Al Ruwais, is a port town in the Qatari municipality of Al Shamal.
 It is located on the northern tip of Qatar, approximately 127 km north of the capital Doha.
-Before the country's economic landscape was transformed from oil extraction, Al Ruwais was one of the most important fishing centers on the peninsula.
+Before the country's economic landscape was transformed by oil extraction, Al Ruwais was one of the most important fishing centers on the peninsula.

-The town is best known for Al Ruwais Port, the second-most important port in Qatar.
+The town is best known for the Al Ruwais Port, the second-most important port in Qatar.
+It is also known for accommodating what is thought to be the earliest-constructed surviving mosque in Qatar.

 Etymology

-Ar Ru'ays translates to 'small head' in Arabic.
+Ar Ru'ays translates to "small head" in Arabic.
 It was so named because the town juts out into the sea relative to the land surrounding it.

 History

+18th century

+Family tradition states that Al Ruwais was one of the initial destinations that the Al Thani moved to before settling in Fuwayrit in the late 1700s.
+At the time, it was considered to be the capital of the Al Jalahma tribe, who were one of the Bani Utbah clans who migrated from Kuwait in the mid-18th century.

 19th century

 In the 1820s, George Barnes Brucks carried out the first British survey of the Persian Gulf.
 He recorded the following notes about Al Ruwais, which he referred to as Rooes:

 A survey conducted by the British Hydrographic Office in 1890 describes Al Ruwais as "a small town on the mainland, 2 ½ miles south of Ras Rakan; it has four towers on the fort, which is the first thing seen from the northward when making the land.
 They have many boats, which run in over the reef, and anchor in shelter close to the beach.
 The fort is visible 6 or 7 miles".

+For defensive purposes, in the 1890s sheikh Jassim bin Mohammed Al Thani ordered all of Qatar's northernmost settlements, including Al Ruwais, to be evacuated and its inhabitants moved to Al Bidda, Al Wakrah and Khor Al Shaqiq.

 20th century

 At the start of the 20th century, Al Ruwais was described as such in J.G.
 Lorimer's Gazetteer of the Persian Gulf:

-In an earlier 1904 transcript of Lorimer's Gazetteer, he remarks that before 1856, roughly 100 inhabitants of the Bu Kuwara and Utub tribes resided in Al Ruwais, reiterating the details in G.B.
+In a 1904 transcript of Lorimer's Gazetteer, he remarks that, before 1856, roughly 100 inhabitants of the Bu Kuwara and Utub tribes resided in Al Ruwais, reiterating the details in G.B.
 Bruck's earlier survey.